symfony/symfony-docs/components/message.rst

 Your own receiver
 -----------------

-A consumer is responsible of receiving messages from a source and dispatching them to the application.
+A consumer is responsible for receiving messages from a source and dispatching them to the application.

 Let's say you already proceed some "orders" on your application using a